-From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or Massachusetts General Laws requires FSU Foundation to retain as a fund of perpetual duration.
-In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported in unrestricted net assets.
-As of June 30, 2018 and 2017, there were no deficiencies of this nature.
+From time-to-time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or Massachusetts General Laws requires FSU Foundation to retain as a fund of perpetual duration.
+In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported in net assets with donor restrictions.
+As of June 30, 2019 and 2018, there were no deficiencies of this nature.

 The University's and FSU Foundation's investment income are presented net of investment expense in the statements of revenues, expenses and changes in net position.
-The University's investment expense amounted to \$85,581 and \$96,668 for the years ended June 30, 2018 and 2017, respectively.

-FSU Foundation's investment expense amounted to \$107,210 and \$96,801 for the years ended June 30, 2018 and 2017, respectively.
+The University's investment expense amounted to \$89,254 and \$85,581 for the years ended June 30, 2019 and 2018, respectively.
+FSU Foundation's investment expense amounted to \$113,548 and \$107,210 for the years ended June 30, 2019 and 2018, respectively.